Jharkhand Gramin Bank

-The Jharkhand Gramin Bank (JGB) is an Indian Regional Rural Bank (RRB) in Jharkhand established on 1 April 2019.
+The Jharkhand Gramin Bank (JGB Bank) is an Indian Regional Rural Bank (RRB) in Jharkhand established on 1 April 2019.
 The bank was formed by the amalgamation of Jharkhand Gramin Bank and Vananchal Gramin Bank.
 It currently has 450 branches in rural areas of Jharkhand.
-According to Notification No. S.O.
-4835(E), the Jharkhand Rajya Gramin Bank has been renamed as Jharkhand Gramin Bank.
-The change was made upon the request of the State Bank of India (SBI), which sponsors the Bank.

 It functions under Regional Rural Banks' Act 1976 and is sponsored by State Bank of India.
 It is under the ownership of Ministry of Finance, Government of India.
 It is sponsored by SBI & is jointly Owned by the Government of India, Government of Jharkhand and State Bank of India.